Thomas-Nyanumba/R-Programming-Air-Pollution_Disease-Project/README.md

 ## Data Overview
 The datasets used in this analysis were sourced from Kaggle and included:
 1. **Pollution Data** – Measurements of PM2.5, PM10, and NO2 levels over multiple years and countries.
+Find raw data [here](https://github.com/Thomas-Nyanumba/R-Programming-Air-Pollution_Disease-Project/blob/main/Air_Pollution_Levels_Raw_Data.xlsx)
 2. **Mortality Data** – Annual mortality rates from respiratory diseases, focusing on asthma, COPD, and lung cancer.
+Find raw data [here]()
+3. **Pollution and Mortality Clean Data** - Excel power query cleaned data in a single Excel Workbook.
+Find combined clean data [here]()

 ## Methodology
 1. **Data Preprocessing:** The raw data was cleaned in Excel to remove missing and duplicated values and then imported into R.